 Before its failure in January 2007, the High Resolution Channel of ACS was the primary camera for near-UV imaging.
 HRC provided high throughput at blue wavelengths and better PSF sampling than either the WFC or other CCD cameras on HST

-.
-HRC’s pixel size critically sampled the PSF at 6300 Å and undersampled the PSF at the blue end of its sensitivity range (2000 Å) by a factor of 3.0.
+pixel size critically sampled the PSF at 6300 Å and undersampled the PSF at the blue end of its sensitivity range (2000 Å) by a factor of 3.0.
 Well-dithered observations with the HRC led to a reconstructed PSF FWHM of 0.03 arcsec at ~4000 Å, increasing towards longer wavelengths.
 For these reasons, HRC was used mostly for UV and blue imaging.
-It was also used for red imaging when PSF sampling was important.
+It was also used for red imaging when PSF sampling was important and in crowded stellar fields, such as the core of Galactic globular clusters.
 The photometric accuracy of the HRC was generally higher than that of the WFC.
 HRC also included a coronagraph that is discussed in Section 6.2

 .
 HRC's CCD scattered red light into a wide-angle halo (as does STIS's CCD).
 Production constraints prevented the remediation of this halo by front-side metallization, which was done for WFC's CCD.
 Although most of the HRC imaging occurred in the UV, users are cautioned to take into account the effect of the long wavelength halo when the HRC was used in combination with near-IR filters (see Section 5.6.5